How to Find the Coordinates of Life?

-Secondly I want to briefly talk about wisdom.
+Secondly, I want to briefly talk about wisdom.
 Each of us may spend a lot of time during the day and night gathering knowledge and increasing our intelligence.
 Our daily courses at school focus mainly on Chinese, Mathematics, Physics, Chemistry, and many other specialties.
 This is what we learn day to day.
 Without being well educated, it would be hard for a person to survive.

 A while ago, I read that about 60% of Cambodian adults were illiterate or semi-illiterate.
 I believe all of you must be very intelligent to be able to study here.
-So you have very good fortune to be here.
+So you are very fortunate to be here.
 Having said this, you shouldn’t feel content with your current situation and instead, you should make persistent efforts to seek wisdom.
 The wisdom you obtain through study cannot be taken away by anyone in the world.
 In our whole life, the most valuable, powerful and meaningful thing is our own wisdom.

 As we know, during World War II, Hitler slaughtered a large number of Jews with the intention to exterminate the race.
 But it turned out that the Jewish people not only survived, but can be found in every corner of the world.
 They live a life of great courage and great wisdom.
 Why is that?
 It is because in their values of life, wealth and position are not at the top of the list.
 Rather, wisdom is the most essential thing they seek.

 For example, Jewish parents always ask their children, if a time should come when they must leave without taking anything with them, not their money, nor their house and so on, when nothing can go with them, what can they rely on?
 In reply, the children may suggest taking something valuable such as diamonds with them.
 Then the parents would tell them that at that time diamonds or gold could absolutely not go with them, but there was one thing more valuable than diamonds that they could take away, and that was wisdom.
 Wisdom is the most meaningful and the most valuable thing in the world.
-Through such education, from a very young age children cultivate a good habit of learning and seeking wisdom.
+Through such education, from a very young age, children cultivate a good habit of learning and seeking wisdom.
 That’s probably why there are so many great renowned people who are Jewish, such as Einstein, Freud and so on.
 There are so many great Jews outstanding in history.